tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

-The names and literals are like words composing this arithmetic sentence, and the arithmetic operators are like the puncutuation between the words.
-A first approach would have some parser for these bottom level words, then use this parser, separated by the arithmetic tokens.
+The names and literals are like words composing this arithmetic sentence, and the arithmetic operators are like the punctuation between the words.
+A first approach would start with some parser for these bottom level words.
+Then you'd use this parser, separated by the arithmetic
+tokens:

 {{<img "4.png">}}